Michigan's 1st congressional district

-Michigan's 1st congressional district is a United States congressional district fully contains the 15 counties of the Upper Peninsula of Michigan and 20 counties of Northern Michigan in the Lower Peninsula.
+Michigan's 1st congressional district is a United States congressional district that fully contains the 15 counties of the Upper Peninsula of Michigan and 20 counties of Northern Michigan in the Lower Peninsula.
 The district is currently represented by Republican Jack Bergman.

-Geography
+Characteristics

 The district is the second-largest congressional district east of the Mississippi River by land area, only behind Maine's 2nd congressional district.
 Its boundaries contain the entire Upper Peninsula of Michigan and much of the northern part of the Lower Peninsula.
 Altogether, the district makes up about 44% of the land area of the state of Michigan yet contains only 7% of Michigan's population.
 It contains the second-longest shoreline of any district in the United States, behind Alaska's at-large congressional district.

-Counties
+Counties and municipalities

-Of the 83 counties in Michigan, the following 35 lie entirely within the district.
-One county (Wexford) lies partially in the district.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and municipalities: